 Mary Lou was preceded in death by her husband Art; her parents; and her sisters, Arladene DeBruin and Genevieve Martin.

-To send flowers to Mary Lou Catherine Borland's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mary Lou Catherine Borland, please visit our floral store.